Parents

 To ensure that families receive information regarding the FAFSA and resources to assist in completing this application, the Illinois General Assembly passed Public Act 101-0180 in 2020.
 This legislation amended the Illinois graduation requirements for any public high school student to include one of the following steps which must be completed to earn a high school diploma:

-Once the FAFSA becomes available, we encourage families to complete it as soon as possible as this does increase the likelihood of receiving the financial aid and state-based MAP grant aid for which your family may qualify.
+The 2026-27 FAFSA will open for completion on October 1st.
+We encourage families to complete it as soon as possible as this does increase the likelihood of receiving the financial aid and state-based MAP grant aid for which your family may qualify.
 In addition, families with unique circumstances which may impact financial aid are encouraged to connect directly with the Financial Aid Office of the college.
 After spring break, we will follow-up with families who have not completed one of the three steps described above to be sure this requirement is fulfilled prior to graduation.

 In addition, the Illinois Student Assistance Commission provides SHS with a representative who is able to meet individually with students and families to provide assistance with the FAFSA completion process.
-Our ISAC representative, Emily Coveny, may be reached via email (Emily.coveny@illinois.gov) or by phone (847-309-4510).
+Our ISAC representative, Denver Keske, may be reached via email (denver.romero@illinois.gov) or by phone (847-857-8948).

 Please know that we are here to support your family with the FAFSA completion process.
 Please contact your school counselor or one of our post-secondary counselors with any questions you may have.